-Notes to Consolidated Financial Statements (Canadian Dollars) December 31, 2010 and 2009 (Unaudited - see Notice to Reader dated February 22, 2011)
+Notes to Consolidated Financial Statements (Canadian Dollars) December 31, 2010 and 2009

 17. CAPITAL DISCLOSURES (continued)

 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue new debt, acquire or dispose of assets or adjust the amount of cash and short term investments.